Quincy Jones: 1990–2007: Established career

 In 1993, Jones collaborated with David Salzman to produce the concert An American Reunion, a celebration of Bill Clinton's inauguration as President of the United States.
 During the same year, he and Salzman renamed his company to Quincy Jones/David Salzman Entertainment.

 In 2001, Jones published his autobiography Q: The Autobiography of Quincy Jones.
 In a 2002 interview, when asked if he would work with Jones again, Michael Jackson suggested he might.
 But in 2007, when Jones was asked by NME, he said: "Man, please!
 We already did that.
 I have talked to him about working with him again but I've got too much to do.
 I've got 900 products, I'm 74 years old."
 Following Jackson's death on June 25, 2009, Jones said, "I am absolutely devastated at this tragic and unexpected news.
 For Michael to be taken away from us so suddenly at such a young age, I just don't have the words.
 Divinity brought our souls together on The Wiz and allowed us to do what we were able to throughout the '80s.
 To this day, the music we created together on Off the Wall, Thriller and Bad is played in every corner of the world, and the reason for that is because he had it all ... talent, grace, professionalism, and dedication.
 He was the consummate entertainer, and his contributions and legacy will be felt upon the world forever.
 I've lost my little brother today, and part of my soul has gone with him."

 Jones appeared in the 1999 Walt Disney Pictures animated film Fantasia 2000, introducing the set piece of George Gershwin's Rhapsody in Blue.
 In 2002, he made a cameo appearance as himself in the film Austin Powers in Goldmember.

+2007–2024: Later work and final years

 On February 10, 2008, Jones joined Usher in presenting the Grammy Award for Album of the Year to Herbie Hancock.

 On January 6, 2009, Jones appeared on NBC's Last Call with Carson Daly to discuss his career.
 Daly informally floated the idea that Jones should become the first minister of culture for the United States, pending the inauguration of Barack Obama as president.
 Daly noted that only the US and Germany, among leading world countries, did not have a cabinet-level position for this role.
 Commentators on NPR and in the Chronicle of Higher Education also discussed the topic of a minister of culture.